Your Song: Notable performances and renditions

-On 12 April 2021, Team Nick Jonas members Rachel Mac and Bradley Sinclair sang the song for the battle rounds of The Voice, despite the battle being leaked online three days prior to its air date.
-Although both have strong effort, Jonas ultimately went with Mac as the winner, and Sinclair was eliminated from the competition.

-On 19 November 2021, Janet Devlin released her version of the track.

 In December 2021, it was reported that the original plan was for John to sing "Your Song" at the funeral of Diana, Princess of Wales, but the final choice was "Candle in the Wind 1997".

 Rod Stewart version

 English singer and songwriter Rod Stewart covered "Your Song" for the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin (1991).
-His version was released in April 1992 as a double A-side single with "Broken Arrow".
+His version was released in April 1992 by Warner Bros. as a double A-side single with "Broken Arrow".